razuz/vmcloak/docs/iso.rst

 Things to know
 -----------------

-* While using *iso* mode be aware that starting the host should be done manually.
+* While using *iso* mode then starting the host should be done manually.
 * For installing Office - make sure you enter the office CD to drive before launching  ``vmcloak install``